 While poor oral hygiene is the most common cause of bad breath, many factors can contribute to or intensify the condition.
-One of these is the lack of saliva or xerostomia, which we discuss in this post from Choose Your Smile in Kelowna.
+One of these is the lack of saliva or xerostomia, which we discuss in this post from Love Your Smile in Kelowna.

 Saliva and Oral Health